+In the 2016/2017 season (September to May) we air weekly interviews with academic researchers, as well as news and analysis about higher education and radio documentaries.
 We post our podcast on iTunes every Thursday.
 We also air on terrestrial radio at CiTR 101.9FM in Vancouver, CJSF 90.1FM in Burnaby, and CKDU 88.1FM in Halifax.
 If you like our program and you don’t live in one of those three cities, you should tell your local campus or community radio station to air Cited (we’ll give it to them for free!).

 Who makes Cited?